gregfi/f_tomlc99/README.md

 # f_tomlc99
 Fortran interface to [TOML](https://github.com/toml-lang/toml) through cktan's [tomlc99](https://github.com/cktan/tomlc99) library.
 The interface hasn't been tested extensively, so please use caution.
 Suggestions and fixes are welcome.

 See the `example_program.f90` file for the available facilities.
-Note that utf8 support has not yet been implemented.
+Note that interfaces to the ucs/utf8 functions have not been written yet.
+Also missing are the functions that retrieve key names for arrays and tables.
 The example can be compiled with:

-`$FC tomlc99.f90 example_program.f90 /path/to/libtoml.a`
+`$FC tomlc99.f90 example_program.f90 /path/to/tomlc99/libtoml.a`

 The example code produces the following output on my machine: